KanoComputing/kes-cache/README.md

     });
 ```
 #### Arrays
-The cache collection offers two functions for updating values in properties of the data that are arrays. `Collection#pushToArray` will always add an element to the array property and `Collection#addToSet`.  that will only add an element if it does not already exists in the array.
+The cache collection offers two functions for updating values in properties of the data that are arrays. `Collection#pushToArray` that will always add an element to the array property and `Collection#addToSet` that will only add an element if it does not already exists in the array.
 ```js
 // { id: 1, username: 'user1', bio: 'Hi, see my creations!', following: [567, 654, 23, 16], followers: [16, 2, 480, 572]}
 cache('myCache').pushToArray({ username: 'user1' }, { followers: 888 })